Clean Start: How to Detox Your Body

-Every so often, every machine needs a service.
+Every now and then, every machine requires maintenance.
 The body is no different.
-When waste and toxins accumulate in your body, you may experience various inexplicable health issues such as fatigue, headaches, skin problems, or poor digestion.
+When waste and toxins accumulate in your body, you may experience various unexplained health complaints such as fatigue, headaches, skin problems, or weak digestion.
 Curious about how this works and how you can detox your body?
 Read on!

 Toxins

-The body is exposed to toxins daily.
-These are harmful substances that can be categorised into endogenous and exogenous toxins.
-Endogenous toxins are burdensome waste or by-products produced during digestion and various other metabolic processes at the cellular level by your body.
-Additionally, lifestyle factors such as stress, irregular eating patterns, excessive exercise, and medication use can further burden the body.
+The body is exposed to toxins on a daily basis.
+These are poisonous substances that are harmful to the body and can be categorised into endogenous and exogenous toxins.
+Endogenous toxins are burdensome waste or residual substances produced during digestion and various other metabolic processes at the cellular level by your body.
+Additionally, lifestyle factors contribute to a greater burden on the body, such as stress, irregular eating habits, excessive exercise, and medication use.
 As long as the body has sufficient proteins, healthy fats, vitamins, minerals, and trace elements, the liver should be able to eliminate these substances.

-Exogenous toxins, also known as EDCs (Endocrine Disrupting Chemicals), are harmful substances that enter our bodies from external sources.
-This occurs through the intake of unhealthy foods (additives) such as sugar, alcohol, E-numbers, coffee, and refined foods, but also through air pollution, UV radiation, cleaning and pest control products, synthetic cosmetics, (micro) plastics, heavy metals, exhaust fumes, and cigarette smoke.
+Exogenous toxins, also known as EDCs (Endocrine Disrupting Chemicals), are harmful substances that enter our body from external sources.
+This occurs through the intake of unhealthy foods (additives) such as sugar, alcohol, E-numbers, coffee, and refined foods, but also through air pollution, UV radiation, cleaning and pesticides, synthetic cosmetics, (micro) plastics, heavy metals, exhaust fumes, and cigarette smoke.

 Detoxification System

-When EDCs enter your body, it works hard to break down and eliminate these toxins.
-This process primarily occurs via the liver and kidneys.
-The liver contributes to the excretion of toxins by secreting certain waste products through bile into the small intestine, from where they leave the body through the stool.
-The liver can also convert certain toxins into water-soluble substances, which then enter the bloodstream and are filtered out by the kidneys.
-The kidneys extract, among other things, the waste products converted by the liver from the blood.
-More than two hundred times a day, blood flows through the kidneys via the renal artery.
-In the renal cortex and medulla, small filters allow water, salts, and waste products to pass through, but retain blood cells and proteins (which the body obviously does not want to excrete).
+When EDCs enter your body, it works hard to break down and remove the toxins.
+This process primarily occurs through the liver and kidneys.
+The liver contributes to the excretion of toxins by secreting certain waste products via bile into the small intestine, from where they are eventually expelled from the body through stool.
+The liver can also convert certain toxins into water-soluble substances, which then enter the bloodstream and can be filtered out by the kidneys.
+The kidneys remove, among other things, the waste products converted by the liver, from the blood.
+The blood flows through the kidneys more than two hundred times a day via the renal artery.
+In the renal cortex and medulla, there are small filters that allow water, salts, and waste products to pass through, but retain blood cells and proteins (these are not meant to be excreted by the body).
 The purified blood then flows back into the renal vein and thus into the bloodstream.
-The remaining fluid, salts, acids, and waste products are collected in the renal pelvis, from where it travels via the ureter to the bladder and is eventually excreted as urine.
+The remaining fluids, salts, acids, and waste products are collected in the renal pelvis, from where they travel to the bladder via the ureter and are eventually excreted as urine.

-Although the kidneys and liver are the main excretory organs, they receive assistance from additional excretory organs such as the skin, intestines, lungs, and lymphatic system.
-When these organs are overloaded, the body has several 'emergency valves' to rid itself of waste products.
+Although the kidneys and liver are the main excretory organs, they receive help from additional excretory organs such as the skin, intestines, lungs, and lymphatic system.
+When these organs are overburdened, the body has several 'emergency valves' to rid itself of waste products.
 These include earwax, tears, vaginal discharge, menstruation, mucus, ejaculation, and tongue coating.
-When the body can no longer handle the amount of toxins, the waste is stored in subcutaneous connective tissue or fat tissue.
+When the body can no longer handle the amount of toxins, the waste is stored in, for example, subcutaneous connective tissue or fat tissue.

-Physical Complaints Due to Excess Toxins in the Body:
+Physical Complaints from Excess Toxins in the Body:

 - Headaches